s-arina/ReactNative_ReviewApp/README.md

 - import `{ Modal }`
 - create a state for modal open or closed
 - import `{ MaterialIcons }` for open/close icons and pass appropriate onPress handlers to toggle state

+Two libraries to use for form creation and validation:

+- npm install formik